Macwinner1/Instagram-UI/README.md

 list of people that has contributed to this project are below.

-1. Okafor ifechukwu chinemelum
+1. Okafor ifechukwu chinemelum 075
 2. Yusuf Opeyemi Nimota
-3. Solomon Okon
+3. Solomon Okon  078
-4. Stanley ike
+4. Stanley ike  054
-5.
+5. Chizaram Anisimuo  022
+6. Olaoye Oluwabunmi Bridget   087